AfaGaming/web-development-bootcamp/Section 11/README.md

 # Section 11 - The Document Object Model (DOM)

-**About:**  A theoretical section about how to implement JS in Websites.
+**About:**  A theoretical learning section about how to implement JS in Websites.
 ## Lessons Learned

 - Inline JS